cksystemsgroup/unicorn/README.md

 ```
 ## Usage

 First, generate a RISC-U binary.
 Refer to the [selfie repositorie](https://github.com/cksystemsteaching/selfie).
-Once selfie is installed you can generate a binary for a code you have written in a file (e.g `test.c`):
+Once selfie is installed you can generate a binary for a code you have written in a file (e.g `hello.c`):

 ```
 selfie -c hello.c -o hello.m